 2. CodePush-ify your app

-Add the appropriate CodePush client SDKs to your app and configure them to query for updates against one of your app deployments.
-The following provide details on how to do this for each unique app type:
+Add the CodePush client SDK to your app, and configure it to pull app updates from one of your deployments in App Center.
+The following sections provide details on how to do this for the supported app platforms:

 3. Release an app update

-One important new functionality in the App Center CLI is the ability to set an app as the current app by using
+One important feature in the App Center CLI is the ability to set an app as the current app using

 appcenter codepush deployment list -a <ownerName>/<appName> can be typed as